 www.sfmta.com

-There’s nothing truly like riding a cable car in San Francisco.
-In fact, it’s last of its kind in the world and the first moving National Historic Landmark.
-Yet at the same time, a single ride is $8, which can add up if you’re in a group.
+There’s nothing honestly like riding a cable car in San Francisco.
+It’s the last of its kind in the world and the first moving National Historic Landmark.
+Yet, simultaneously, a single ride is $8, which can add up if you’re in a group.
 Nevertheless, a cable car ride is a must-do attraction, especially if you’re a first-time visitor.
-Although there are several spots you can board the cable car, the turnaround at Powell and Market is convenient.
-However, the cable cars aren’t always on time and there could be a line of people waiting.
+Although there are several spots where you can board the cable car, the turnaround at Powell and Market is convenient.
+However, the cable cars aren’t always on time, and many people can wait.
 In all, there are three San Francisco cable car lines in operation.
-Among other stops are Chinatown, Nob Hill, Union Square and Fisherman’s Wharf.
-A good rule of thumb is to download the MuniMobile app so that you have your fare ready.
+Other stops are Chinatown, Nob Hill, Union Square, and Fisherman’s Wharf.
+A good rule of thumb is downloading the MuniMobile app to have your fare ready.
 If you’re interested, there is also the free Cable Car Museum near the Ferry Building.

 Related: Transportation To The 2022 Outside Lands Festival